About Us What's this all about?

 $11,500 — Penelope Karas Lockhart, in honor of Edie and Sam Karas.

-$5,000 — Franklin Legacy Fund, The Fred Terman and Nan Borreson Fund of the Community Foundation for Monterey County*.
+$5,000 — Franklin Legacy Fund, The Fred Terman and Nan Borreson Fund of the Community Foundation for Monterey County*

-* To support Voices’ Youth Journalism Project
+* To support the Young Voices Media Project

 SUPPORT NONPROFIT JOURNALISM